View free policies procedures examples from all manuals. No obligation, no credit card!

 Thomas Paine, The American Crisis, No. 1 (1776)

-But where does it come from?
 Is there such a thing as innovative leadership quality?
 It seems anyone can be trained to be a manager, but leaders are cut from a different cloth.
 Why?
 It’s not that they’re born that way.
 They can be made, but there’s no easily reproducible process, no easy-to-follow recipe or we’d be doing it all the time.

 The service academies seem to have the greatest success in this regard — they purposely educate and groom individuals to be leaders by instilling discipline, self-sacrifice, and an unshakable work ethic and by constantly emphasizing the need to plan for the best but prepare for the worst.
 Still, even they don’t have anything close to a perfect track record when it comes to turning out leaders.
 Similarly, there are outstanding leaders throughout history who never served in the military.